Taner-Tun/E-Commerce/README.md

 3. Install dependencies: `npm install`
 4. Start the application: `npm start`

-created npm create vite@latest
+## Code formatting

-## Code format
+For code format we installed prettier package from https://prettier.io/ You can type following command in vs code;

-For code format we installed prettier package from https://prettier.io/ Yo can type following command in vs code npx prettier --write .
+npx prettier --write .